 See what surprises you find in the report

 I highly recommend taking a look at the report if you haven't yet!
 It provides an in-depth look at modern people directory usage while also being very succinct.
+Download it below.

 Going through the exercise of looking through a lot of data at once rather than consuming it more passively day-to-day has certainly provided me with perspective and inspiration on how we can continue to add value to Sift to keep companies connected and collaborative.